mvt-project/mvt/docs/android/download_apks.md

-# Checking an Android Device
+# Downloading APKs from an Android phone

 In order to use `mvt-android` you need to connect your Android device to your computer.
 You will then need to [enable USB debugging](https://developer.android.com/studio/debug/dev-options#enable>) on the Android device.